-You understand the benefits that a website will bring to your business, but with so many options out there, how do you know which one is best?
+You understand the benefits that building a website will bring to your business, but with so many options out there, how do you know which one is best?
 A good place to start is by looking at how your website will fit into your overall business plan.
 Every business operates differently and your website should enhance, not hinder your workflow.
 The possibilities are limited only by your imagination, but here are some common functions of a website:

 - Feature products, services, sales, and events